nathanzan0310/carmenffs/README.md

 # Jira Automation Guide

-This repository is meant to deal with two significant and tedious challenges faced in the frightful world of Jira project management: bulk operations on multiple or singular fields of Jira issues (epics, stories, bugs), and adding in large amounts of issues at once.
+This repository is meant to deal with two significant and tedious challenges faced in the frightful world of Jira project management: bulk operations on fields of Jira issues (epics, stories, bugs), and adding in large amounts of complex issues at once.

 _**Notes**_: I created this program for the purpose of streamlining the Jira tracking process for my internship this summer of 2024, so there may be some